astuder/Inside-EZRadioPRO/ghidra/README.md

 The Python script [r2import.py](r2import.py) is a Ghidra plugin to import symbols, functions and comments from [r2 scripts](../radare2).

 This script will:
-- skip existing labels and functions, unless their name starts with `FUN_`
 - rename existing functions if their name starts with `FUN_`
-- disassemble code and create missing functions
+- create missing functions, disassembling code if necessary
 - rename existing labels if their name start with `DAT_`
 - create missing labels
 - import EOL comments